 I established the Believe Grant (formerly “Scholarship”) in 2015 to support one or two writers who are members* of the SCBWI and reside in the Rocky Mountain region.
 I have been a member of SCBWI for over 25 years and it has been the gift that keeps on giving—in friendships, information, support, networking, and more.
 I wanted to give back and support writers as I have been supported over the years.
 Each year I plan to provide at least one grant to a picture book and/or novel writer who is at a place in their writing journey where attending the RMC-SCBWI Fall Letters & Lines conference will help them get to the next level.

 - full tuition for both days (early registration)

-- a manuscript critique if the recipient wants one
+- a manuscript critique or coaching session if the recipient wants one

-- The intensive of the recipient’s choice if s/he wants to attend one
+- The intensive of the recipient’s choice if the recipient wants to attend one

-This is currently a $475 value total per scholarship.
-Woop!
+This is currently a $530 total value per grant (in-person.
+Online conference will vary)

 Things to Note

-I reserve the right not to award one or both scholarships in a given year.
+I reserve the right not to award one or both grants in a given year.

 Believe in yourself, believe in your stories and keep writing.
 Only you can tell the stories you have in your heart and soul.

 Black Stories Matter (2020, 2021, and perhaps beyond)